evanlouie/fibonacci-performance/README.md

 # Caveats

-This is an EXTREMELY dumb performance test.
+- This is an EXTREMELY dumb performance test.
 Meaning that I only really wanted to see how the languages would perform when I tried to transfer the same code from language to language without any sort of optimizations.
 Because of this, I default to the BigInt type for Go and Crystal.
-A test using variadic functions to optimize between Int32/Int64/BigInt would most definitely make Go and Crystal leagues faster.
+- A test using variadic functions to optimize between Int32/Int64/BigInt would most definitely make Go and Crystal leagues faster.
 I also wouldn't be surprised if this performance measure changed drastically as Go and Crystal optimize there BigInt implementations.
+- I chose the number 42 simply because any higher and the recursive solutions for Ruby, Crystal, and Go because unbearably slow.
+Crystal and Go's memoized/tail-recursive/iterative solutions would most definitely be much faster with a very large `n` (>100000)